Spring23-CS5008-BOS-Lionelle/hw05-sort-comparison/instructions/README.md

 Documentation:
-* [README.md](../README.md) - This README.md has more technical questions in it.
-Please review markdown math and tables to help you out, you may even add images.
-To help TAs with grading, we are asking you to include a link to to your repo, please don't forget.
+* [README.md](../README.md) -  To help TAs with grading, we are asking you to include a link to to your repo, please don't forget.
-* [SortData.md](../SortData.md) - This is where you will build your data table for your experiment.
+* [Report.md](../Report.md) - This is where you will build your data table for your experiment, and answer technical questions.

 ## Commonality Between These Sorts
 Both Selection Sort and Insertion Sort are meant to be [in place algorithms].
 This means the function has 'side affects' which isn't always ideal in modern development, but for sorting of arrays it is often common and effective.
 Your familiarity with python may cause you to recall sort() and sorted() making a distinction on which one returns a new list and which one modified the original list.
 The sort() function is an in-place destructive (modifies the parameters) function, similar to what you are writing.